 While successful surgery and radiation therapy rely on exact knowledge of where the tumour is located, systemic therapy does not.
 Chemotherapy involves taking one or more medications to destroy cancer cells in various parts of the body.
 Hormone therapy works on cancerous cells that have estrogen receptors, making them susceptible to estrogen-blocking medications.

 Biological therapy interferes with the growth of cancer cells and helps the body to kill cancer cells.
-It is usually used for breast cancer that has too much of a protein called HER2.
+It is sometimes used for breast cancer that has too much of a protein called HER2.
+Other types of biological therapy will target proteins such as mTOR and CDK.

 For some women with a high risk of breast cancer, research has shown that an anti-estrogen medication may be used to help prevent breast cancer.